damszew/damszew.github.io/content/blog/2021-11-24-coding-dojo-avoid-brittle-tests-by-writing-better-assertions.md

 +++
-title = "Coding dojo: Avoid brittle tests by writing better assertions"
+title = "Coding Dojo: Avoid Brittle Tests by Writing Better Assertions"

 [taxonomies]
-tags = ["TDD", "coding-dojo"]
+tags = ["tdd", "coding-dojo"]
 +++

 Welcome to my coding dojo.
 In this installment, I'll walk you through an **employee report kata**.